jonahoffline/link_shrink/README.md

 ## Setup

 You can use any shrinker listed without worrying about the api key except for 'Owly'.
-While Google let's you use its api without an api key, but providing one will generate metrics in their dashboard.
+Google let's you use its api without an api key, but providing one will generate metrics in their dashboard.

 ## Google
 Works best with a Google URL API key.
 You can sign-up for a free one at